-The E- Scenario assumes a pathway towards electrification of transport and building stocks by 2100, and thus a much lower degree of electrification by 2050.
-The rollout follows an S-curve trajectory with full saturation of building stocks[7] by 2100 and full saturation of transport stocks by 2070 (further detail in Section 7).
+The E- Scenario assumes a slower transition towards electrification of transport and building stocks, reaching full electrification by 2100, and thus a much lower degree of electrification by 2050, compared with E+.
+The rollout follows an S-curve trajectory, delaying the full saturation of building appliance and technology sales switching by 60 years, ^[7] and the full saturation of transport vehicle sales switching by 20 years (further detail in Section 7).
 The assumption under the E- Scenario is that non-electrified buildings are either challenging to retrofit because of their age, density or heritage status, or the peaks in heating demand during the coldest months cannot be met with heat pumps or reverse cycle air-conditioners.
 Energy services that are not electrified can then undergo fuel switching with energy demand met by hydrogen or synthetic methane.